150 ways YOU can help keep Hyde Park beautiful

 - Find your neighborhood on NextDoor.com and join the network to communicate with and mobilize your neighbors.

 - Use natural fertilizer instead of chemicals.
+Use boiling water instead of chemicals to kill weeds.

 - Shop local and get what you need to beautify your property at Hyde Park’s own Central Paint & True Value Hardware store, located at 1206 River Street.